 - Sounds remains the same regardless of weather/water/temperature

 - If you play outdoors like I do, and live in a cold country, you’ll be grateful to have a synthetic drum.
-You can play it in all weathers, even play it in the pouring rain, without the sound being affected.
+You can play it in all weathers, even in the pouring rain, without the sound being affected.
 I’ve even taken mine inside sweat lodges and saunas.

 - These drums are typically cheaper than a skin drum, a Remo Buffalo Drum costs about £115 for a 16 inches drum